Hatteras Area Information

 Here is the basic information on accommodations available in the Hatteras area.
 All Motels are within a five minute drive of the dock except for the Buxton hotels, which are 15 minutes away.
 All have rates that vary throughout the season.
 Several have efficiency rooms with several sleeping quarters.
 They are presented in no particular order or recommendation.

-Breakwater (Hatt Harbor) (252) 986.2565 Small pool and efficiencies, in Hatteras Village new section overlooks the marina and sound.
+Breakwater (Hatt Harbor) (252) 986.2565 Hatteras Village new section overlooks the marina and sound.
+Small pool and efficiencies.
+Fisherman's Quarters section is older, but less expensive.

 Hatteras Cabanas (800) 338.4775 Little Beachboxes on stilts - Oceanside in the Village

-Village Marina & Campground (252) 986.2522 Rooms & efficiencies, some camper spaces, in the Village.
-Rebuilt brand new after Hurricane Isabel!
+Village Marina Motel (252) 986.2522 Rooms & efficiencies in the Village.
+Rebuilt brand new after Hurricane Isabel! in 03

 Hatteras Sands Camping Resort (252) 986.2422 Campground - tents, motor homes, rental cabins close to boat with all the amenities.